Advanced policy expressions: working with dates, times, and numbers

 Most numeric data that the NetScaler appliance processes consists of dates and times.
 In addition to working with dates and times, the appliance processes other numeric data, such as the lengths of HTTP requests and responses.
-To process this data, you can configure default syntax expressions that process numbers.
+To process this data, you can configure advanced policy expressions that process numbers.